 New drugs and biologics – approval, incentives and rights

 To obtain a marketing approval for pharmaceuticals, the applicant must submit to MFDS, among other things: (1) documents or data showing the quality, safety and efficacy of the product; (2) a good manufacturing practice certificate; and (3) a leaflet that includes information for patients.

 It generally takes 25 to 120 business days to obtain marketing authorisation of pharmaceuticals depending on factors such as whether review of safety and efficacy data is necessary.
 The MFDS's review may take longer if the MFDS finds it necessary to review additional materials and orders the applicant to supplement.

-The fee for obtaining a marketing authorisation for pharmaceuticals is between 2,218,650 won and 6,828,150 won, depending on whether the drug is a new drug, an orphan drug or any other type of drug, or other factors such as whether review of safety and efficacy data is necessary.
-This fee is discounted by 10 per cent for electronic filings.
+The fee for obtaining a marketing authorisation for pharmaceuticals is between 2.884 million won and 8.876 million won, depending on whether the drug is a new drug, an orphan drug or any other type of drug, or other factors such as whether review of safety and efficacy data is necessary.
+This fee is discounted by about 10 per cent for electronic filings.

 As explained above, in Korea, data exclusivity is protected during the period for PMS.
 Once the PMS period expires, however, a third party can apply for generic authorisation referring to safety and efficacy data submitted by the applicant of the referenced drug.